List of tallest buildings in Kenya

 As of 2015, Nairobi had 50 completed high-rise buildings, with 6 more under construction, and another 6 proposed.

 Other towns in the country are starting to experience a surge in the construction of skyscrapers.
-For instance, the recently completed Moi University Pension Scheme Complex (Daima Tower) in Eldoret completed in 2016 stands at 89 meters featuring among the tallest in Kenya.
+For instance, the recently completed Moi University Pension Scheme Complex (renamed Eldoret Daima Towers) in Eldoret completed in 2016 stands at 89 meters featuring among the tallest in Kenya.
 Construction of high-rise buildings is ongoing in other regions such as Mombasa.

 Buildings

 This list ranks high-rises in Kenya that stand at least 65 m tall, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.

 Projects

-This is a list of projects over 65 m that are topped out, under construction, approved, on-hold and proposed in the city of Nairobi.
+This is a list of projects over 65 m that are topped out, under construction, approved, on hold and proposed in Kenya.